timlindeberg/tlang/documentation/5_Operators.md

 ```tlang
 ~0b1011_1111 // 0b0100_0000
 ```
-### Extract Nullable
+### Nullable Extraction
-The extract nullable operator, `!!`, converts a nullable type into a non-nullable type.
+The nullable extraction operator, `!!`, converts a nullable type into a non-nullable type.
 Use this operator if you know that a variable is not `null`.
 If used on a variable containing `null` a null pointer exception will be thrown.
 ```tlang